dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 ---
 layout: post
-title: "A breakdown of the data on homeless populations across the U.S."
+title: "A breakdown of the data on the homeless crisis across the U.S."
 image: /img/homeless-crisis/no.jpg
 tags: policy statistics
 hero_light: false